-Chimney stacks Repair category 2 Notes Weathered masonry was noted.
-Ongoing maintenance and upgrading work should be anticipated and carried out in accordance with good practice.
-It appears that remedial works have been undertaken in the past and any available documentation should be made available.
+Chimney stacks

+Repair category 2

+Notes Cracking was noted to the roughcast.
+Weathering was noted to stone and pointing work.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.